dylan-chong/gprq/README.md

 It gets even more convenient!
 Start off by making your code changes.

-Then do one of the following *(if you're committing for a JIRA ticket, see no 3)*:
+Then do one of the following *(if you're committing for a JIRA ticket, see option 3)*:

 1. Pass a branch name - `gprq <branch_name>`
     - branch_name can be something like: